achernya/iap-6.828-website/lab/lab3.md

 environment, the kernel must set up the CPU with *both* the saved registers and the appropriate address space.

-Our `struct Env` is analogous to `struct proc` in xv6.
-Both structures hold the environment's (i.e., process's) user-mode register state in a `Trapframe` structure.
-In JOS, individual environments do not have their own kernel stacks as processes do in xv6.
-There can be only one JOS environment active in the kernel at a time, so JOS needs only a *single* kernel stack.

 ### Allocating the Environments Array

 In lab 2, you allocated memory in `mem_init()` for the `pages[]` array,